 The Old Testament, hierarchical priesthood descended from the tribe of Levi, but Jesus was born from the tribe of Judah, “making it plain that another [High] Priest arises Who was not constituted on the basis of a requirement, [of the Ceremonial Law], but on the basis of an endless Life, after the order and with the rank of Melchizedek.
 So the previous physical regulation, [concerning the Levitical priesthood], is cancelled… but instead a better hope is introduced through which we now come close to God… For the Lord has sworn: You are a Priest forever according to the order of Melchizedek, and Jesus has become the Guarantee of the better, stronger agreement of the New Covenant.
-The previous line of priests was prevented by death from continuing their office, but He holds His priesthood unchangeably, because He lives on forever.”
+The previous line of priests was prevented by death from continuing their office, but He holds His priesthood unchangeably, as He lives forever.”

 The whole chapter of Heb.
 7 focuses on Melchizedek, the High Priest of God, King of Righteousness, Prince of Peace and King of Salem, to Whose mystical priesthood every sincere believer now belongs, (1 Pet.
 2:9-10.)
-As God does not have an ancestral line, He inaugurated an entirely new line of priests on Golgotha.
+As God does not have an ancester line, He inaugurated an entirely new line of priests on Golgotha.
 As the Spiritual High Priest, Who is also King and God at the same time, Jesus now directly Heads His spiritual, royal priesthood of sincere believers, who all descend from His God-King-Priest order of Melchizedek.
 Thus, real New Testament, spiritual leaders serve in a completely different way than the Old Testament, priestly government did, (1 Pet.
 2:4-5; 9-10; Rom.
 12:1; Heb.
 13:15-16.)